Trex decking is a sustainable engineered wood product

 The recommended way to attach your decking to the deck joists is with deck screws, either galvanized or specially coated to resist the particular chemicals your understructure is treated with.
 Many deck contractors use nails but thats a bad idea.
 Nails will eventually work loose and they are not as easy to remove if you need to replace a plank or need access to something below the structure.

 You can use either corded or cordless drill or screwgun fitted with a Phillips # 2 drill bit to drive screws.
-Today's Ryobi and DeWalt cordless drills are excellent tools for a job like this because the batteries they are now sold with.
+Some screws require a different bit, such as a square one.
+Today's DeWalt and Ryobi cordless drills are excellent tools for a job like this because the batteries they are now sold with have really improved over time.

 Many decking manufacturers like Trex composite decking as well as IpeDepot offer proprietary securing systems.
 Each board has been routed along the sides.
 Proprietary metal clips are secured to the understructure joists.
 You build the field in a manner similar to tongue in groove hardwood boards.